 The Headteacher, and in their absence the most senior teacher in consultation with SLT, will decide on the most immediate and efficient course of action to maintain safety and order.
 This will usually involve calmly removing the child or children from the situation so they are separated from other children.
-If the child is emotional they will always be given the opportunity and time to become calm and to regulate in a supervised and safe place.
+If the child is emotional they will always be given the opportunity and time to calm and reset in a supervised and safe place.
 They will always be given the opportunity to discuss their involvement.
 Any incident of this nature will be investigated fully.